cyclus/cyclus.github.com/source/cep/cep3.rst

-    - In each project's feedstok, open up a PR which updates the `recipe/meta.yaml` file with the new version number and the new SHA-256 value of the new version's tarball.
+    - In each project's feedstok, open up a PR which updates the `recipe/meta.yaml` file with the new version number and the new SHA-256 value of the new version's tarball (Note: the above scripts may automatically create a new PR).
 See conda-forge documentation for more or ask the feedstock maintainers for help.

     - Note that each feedstock must be accepted and the package uploaded to